 They look even better against the purplish upright growing leaves, creating an attractive clump of stiff foliage.

 The strikingly exotic Crinum Lily Queen Emma thrives when planted in partial to full sun.
 In some cases, the plant may also grow in shadier areas but leans more towards sunnier and warm locations.

 However, the leaves revert to a bright green color when in a shady spot.

 It is hardy to USDA hardiness zones 8 – 11.

 But if planted in a well-protected spot, it may do well in cooler regions but you may need to bring the plant indoors if it gets too cold.

 Watering & Feeding

-The Queen Emma Lily requires high levels of moisture to thrive and needs watering regularly.
+The Queen Lily plant requires high levels of moisture to thrive and needs watering regularly.